openmindculture/open-mind-culture-org/README.md

 ## Changelog

-- 2021 Theme 'Fasto' used for more readability and easier maintenance
+- 2021 Theme 'Fasto' used for more readability and easier maintenance;
+  minify features to improve loading speed and web vitals ranking: use default built-in image gallery (needs css fix against distorted proportions);
+  deactivate non essential plugins;
+  unregister block editor css (we currently only use classic editor);

 - 2020 Custom styles are finally deployed as a child theme (twentytwenty-child) The child theme will be mounted into a local WordPress running on [localhost:8077](http://localhost:8077)